Lisa Neville

 Lisa Mary Neville (born 27 May 1964) is a former Australian politician, formerly serving as the member for Bellarine in the Victorian Legislative Assembly.
 She represented the Labor Party.
-Between 2014 and 2022, she was the Minister for Police and Minister for Water.
-She also held other portfolios such as environment, climate Change and emergency services at different times during this period.
+Between 2014 and 2022, she was the Minister for Police and the Minister for Water.
+She also held other portfolios such as environment, climate change and emergency services at different times during this period.

 Early life and education

 Neville was born in Newcastle, New South Wales.
 Her father worked for the airline Qantas, and the family moved around Australia and Papua New Guinea before settling in Brisbane.
 Neville attended Mount Alvernia College, and then completed an arts degree at Griffith University.
 At university, she was involved in student unionism, initially with the Queensland Union of Students and then as general secretary and president of the National Union of Students in Melbourne.
 She worked as a community visitor, inspecting residential facilities for the elderly and disabled on behalf of the state Public Advocate.